UNIC-Lab/Awesome-Radio-Map-Categorized/README.md

 # Awesome-Radio-Map
 This repository serves as a curated collection of outstanding papers and code related to learning-based radio maps (RM), also referred to as channel knowledge maps (CKM).

+More information is in **A Tutorial on Learning-Based Radio Map Construction: Data, Paradigms, and Physics-Awarenes** [[Arxiv](https://arxiv.org/abs/2603.17499)

 If there are any of your papers that have not been collected, please contact us.

 ## Paper with Code